rorosaurus/esp8266-goggles/notes.md

 Slaves seem to get ~1 second ahead on hue after ~60 seconds Maybe use a static pattern specifically for syncing each pattern cycle? manually updating the hue value seems to sync much much better...

+disable the pattern switch button during connected mode add a pattern which rotates through all patterns?